Periods and harmonic analysis on spherical varieties: Review of spherical varieties

-Friedrich Knop has defined in \cite{KnOrbits} an action of the full Weyl group on a certain set of $\BB$-stable subsets of $\XX_0$, which includes $\XX_0$ itself; as was remarked in \cite[\S 5.4]{SaSpc}, in the current setting the simple reflection corresponding to the root $\alpha$ belongs to the stabilizer of $\XX_0$, and more precisely to the little Weyl group $W_X$.
+Friedrich Knop has defined in \cite{KnOrbits} an action of the full Weyl group on a certain set of $\BB$-stable subsets of $\XX_0$, which includes $\XX_0$ itself.
+As was remarked in \cite[\S 5.4]{SaSpc}, in the current setting the simple reflection corresponding to the root $\alpha$ belongs to the stabilizer of $\XX_0$, and more precisely to the little Weyl group $W_X$.
+From Knop's construction, it is immediate to see that the same is true for the simple reflections associated to elements of $\Delta_{X^L}$.
+Thus, a Weyl chamber for $W_X$ is contained in the cone $\mathcal C$ negative-dual to the set of characters $\Delta_X$.

-To finish the proof, it suffices to show that the linearly independent set of roots described in the proposition determines a Weyl chamber for the action of $W_X$ on $\varchi(\XX)\otimes\RR$; indeed, they are then on the half-lines of a set of simple roots, and the fact that they are either simple roots of $\GG$ or the sum of two strongly orthogonal roots shows that the choice of lengths is consistent.